RedHatInsights/bonfire/README.md

 3. `oc apply` to apply the processed app templates into the namespace
 4. `bonfire namespace wait-on-resources <NAMESPACE>` to wait on all resources in the namespace to reach 'ready' state

+## Namespace Management

+* Reserve a namespace with: `bonfire namespace reserve`
+    * By default, the duration is 1 hour.
+Increase it with `-d/--duration <time>` -- example time format: `48h`
+    * Different namespace pools are set up to provide different test environment configurations.
+Use `--pool <pool>` if you need to select a non-default pool.
+To get a list of valid pools, use `bonfire pool list`
+* Look up namespaces with: `bonfire namespace list`
+    * use `--mine` to see only ones reserved in your name
+* Extend your reservation with: `bonfire namespace extend <NAMESPACE> -d <time>` -- example time format: `48h`
+* Release your namespace reservation with: `bonfire namespace release <NAMESPACE>`

 # Commonly Used CLI Options

-As always, don't forget about `--help` -- there are several more options than what we will describe below -- remember that `--help` is there to help you!

-## Reserving Namespaces

-* `--duration <time>` -- by default the reservation duration is `1h` -- use this to increase the duration of your reservation.
-* `--pool <pool>` -- different namespace pools are set up to provide different test environment configurations.
-Use this option to select a non-default pool.

 ## Deploying/Processing

 * `--frontends=true` -- by default, bonfire will not deploy Frontend resources.
 Use this flag to enable the deployment of app frontends.